doctea/usb_midi_clocker/README.md

 This project keeps time and sends clock divisions on the CV outs, but also detects the USB MIDI devices connected to the USB hub and does a different thing for each one:-

-- For the Beatstep it sends MIDI start/stop and clock.
+- For the Beatstep, Keystep, Bamble, MPK49 and Subclocker it sends MIDI start, stop and clock.
-- For the Bamble it sends MIDI start/stop and clock.
+- Configurable divider and delay for the Subclocker.
 - For the APCmini it sends a display indicating the settings of the clock outputs, receives MIDI messages from the APCmini to change those settings, and lights up to indicate the current step of the sequence.
 - Can use the 'master' fader on the APCmini to change tempo.
 - There's also a function to resync - either immediately or at the start of the next bar -- that sends a stop followed immediately by a start to the MIDI devices, and resets the internal clock, so that everything restarts in sync (hopefully!) at beat 1.